developmentseed/eoapi-cdk/README.md

 # eoAPI CDK Construct

-eoapi-cdk is a package of [AWS CDK constructs](https://docs.aws.amazon.com/prescriptive-guidance/latest/best-practices-cdk-typescript-iac/constructs-best-practices.html) designed to encapsulate eoAPI runtime code and best practices as simple reusable components.
+eoapi-cdk is a package of [AWS CDK constructs](https://docs.aws.amazon.com/prescriptive-guidance/latest/best-practices-cdk-typescript-iac/constructs-best-practices.html) designed to encapsulate eoAPI services and best practices as simple reusable components.

 For more background on the included services see [The Earth Observation API](https://eoapi.dev/)